Skip to content

 if remote:

-return await remote.run(sbatch_command, display=False, warn=True, hide=True)
+return await remote.run(sbatch_command, display=display, warn=warn, hide=hide)

 # Run the sbatch command locally.

-return await run(tuple(shlex.split(sbatch_command)), _display=False, warn=True, hide=True)
+return await run(tuple(shlex.split(sbatch_command)), _display=display, warn=warn, hide=hide)

 cancel_job